Widow: Slain Microsoft exec’s killing wasn’t random - NewsBreak

 Jared Bridegan was shot and killed as he exited his car, police said.
 His daughter, still in the back seat, witnessed the murder.

-It has been more than two months, and there are still no arrests in the case.Two dead after Mercy Flight helicopter crash during training mission in Genesee County

-In newly released security video from days after Jared’s murder, a suspicious person was spotted outside his home in the bottom of the screen.
+In newly released security video from days after Jared’s murder, a suspicious person was spotted outside his home at the bottom of the screen.

 “I was putting my daughter to bed, and I got a notification on my watch that said ‘person in the driveway’.
 So after I finished tucking her in, I went and grabbed my phone and clicked on the notification, and it showed me this clip,” Kirsten said.